ludwig-ai/ludwig-docs/docs/configuration/trainer.md

     However, this can be a poor fit for unstructured datasets, which tend to be much larger, and train more slowly due to larger models.

-    We recommend configuring evaluation such that you do not have to wait several hours before getting a single evaluation result.
+    We recommend configuring evaluation such that new evaluation results are available several times an hour.
 In general, it is not necessary for models to train over the entirety of a dataset, nor evaluate over the entirety of a test set, to produce useful monitoring metrics and signals to indicate model performance.

 !!! tip

-    Running evaluation too frequently can be wasteful while running evaluation not frequently enough can be prohibitively uninformative.
+    Running evaluation too frequently can be wasteful while running evaluation not frequently enough can be uninformative.
 In large-scale training runs, it's common for evaluation to be configured to run on a sub-epoch time scale, or every few thousand steps.

+# Increasing throughput

-It is possible to increase throughput even more by setting `evaluate_training_set=False`, which skips evaluation on the training set.
+Consider setting `evaluate_training_set=False`, which skips evaluation on the training set.

 !!! note